 In the UK, supermarket typically stocks around 15 varieties of potatoes.
 However, more than 100 different varieties exist.

-In terms of growing, potatoes are easily divided into three groups: First early, Second early and Maincrop potatoes.
+In terms of the best potatoes to grow, there are three groups: First early, Second early and Maincrop potatoes.

 Early/first early potatoes

 Ready after approximately 100 days (12 weeks).
 Our favourite varieties include: